PrefectHQ/prefect/docs/concepts/automations.md

 Both of the above triggers would be attached to `test-deployment` after running `prefect deploy`.

-!!! warning "Use either the `--trigger` flag ***or*** your `prefect.yaml` file to define triggers"
+!!! warning "Triggers passed to `prefect deploy` will override any triggers defined in `prefect.yaml`"
-    To avoid confusion or unexpected behavior, `prefect deploy` will raise an error if you attempt to use both the `--trigger` flag and a `prefect.yaml` to define triggers for a given deployment.
+    While you can define triggers in `prefect.yaml` for a given deployment, triggers passed to `prefect deploy` will take precedence over those defined in `prefect.yaml`.

 ## Automation notifications